KrisdaSiangchaew/THHCalculator/README.md

   </ul>
 </p>
 <p>
   Original data file was converted to csv and json formats and renamed as "30Y_preproc.csv" and "30Y_preproc.json", respectively.
 Two additional csv files were created by splitting the original data file.
-They are "30Y_preproc_training" and "30Y_preproc_eval" for the purpose of training and testing the ML model.
-Python/Pandas routines to do this conversion is included in a JupyterLab.
+They are "30Y_preproc_training.csv" and "30Y_preproc_eval.csv" for the purpose of training and testing the ML model.
+Python/Pandas routines to do this conversion is included in JupyterLab file "Data Preprocessing.ipynb".
 </p>
 <p>
   All these data files are stored in the <a href="./Data">Data</a> folder of this repository.